+This month, seven supermarket chains across the country are letting dietitians loose in their grocery aisles to promote healthier eating, in a program called the Eating Smarter Cart Makeover.
 The chains -- Hannaford Bros., Scarborough, Maine; Kings Super Markets, West Caldwell, N.J.; Bi-Lo, Greenville, S.C.; Red Food Stores, Chattanooga, Tenn.; Jewel Food Stores, Melrose Park, Ill.; Baker's Supermarkets, Omaha, Neb., and the Seattle division of Albertson's, Boise, Idaho -- will post ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.

 Attention Paid Print Subscribers: While you have already been granted free access to SN we ask that you register now.
 We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.